iviviano/Algorithms/Grading/HW5.md

 Honor Code: yes

 Environment notes:
-- For every struct you build, you should add the
+- For every struct you build, you should add the `#:transparent` tag.
+This makes testing and debugging much easier.
+Since your environment is not transparent, evaluating `(env `

 Parsing notes:
 -